Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Introduction

 Apart from methods for stochastic networks, network reconstruction for deterministic network dynamics has been considered.
 In the paper \cite{Nabi-Abdolyousefi2010} the concept of \emph{node-knockout} is introduced, and a network reconstruction method based on this concept is discussed.
-This method was later extended in \cite{Suzuki2013}.
-Moreover, network reconstruction was cast as a \emph{parameter estimation} problem in \cite{Chowdhary2011}.
 The paper \cite{Goncalves2008} considers the problem of reconstructing a network topology from a transfer matrix of the network.
 Conditions are investigated under which the network structure can be uniquely determined.
-These results were later used \cite{Yuan2011} to develop network reconstruction methods.
-Furthermore, the papers \cite{Wu2008}, \cite{Wu2016}, \cite{Zhou2007} consider network reconstruction using a so-called \emph{response network}, with time-varying edge weights which synchronize with the weights in the to-be-identified network.
+Furthermore, the paper \cite{Wu2016} considers network reconstruction using a so-called \emph{response network}.

-In this paper, we consider network reconstruction for \emph{deterministic} networks of linear dynamical systems.
-In contrast to papers studying network reconstruction for specific network dynamics such as consensus dynamics \cite{Chowdhary2011}, \cite{Nabi-Abdolyousefi2010}, \cite{Suzuki2013} and adjacency dynamics \cite{Fazlyab2014}, we consider network reconstruction for \emph{general} linear network dynamics described by state matrices contained in the so-called \emph{qualitative class} \cite{Hogben2010}.
+In this note, we consider network reconstruction for \emph{deterministic} networks of linear dynamical systems.
+In contrast to papers studying network reconstruction for specific network dynamics such as consensus dynamics \cite{Nabi-Abdolyousefi2010} and adjacency dynamics \cite{Fazlyab2014}, we consider network reconstruction for \emph{general} linear network dynamics described by state matrices contained in the so-called \emph{qualitative class} \cite{Hogben2010}.
 It is our aim to infer the unknown network topology of such dynamical networks, from \emph{state measurements} obtained from the network.

-The contributions of this paper are threefold.
-Firstly, we rigorously define what we mean by \emph{solvability} of the network reconstruction problem for dynamical networks.
-Loosely speaking, we say that the network reconstruction problem is solvable if the measurements obtained from a network correspond only with the network under consideration (and not with any other dynamical network).

-Secondly, we provide \emph{necessary} and \emph{sufficient} conditions under which the network reconstruction problem is solvable.
-Note that this result fundamentally differs from the results in \cite{Goncalves2008}, since we investigate network reconstruction using \emph{state measurements}, and not using \emph{transfer matrices}.